20 Free Summer Programs for High School Students

 Application Deadline: December 13

-ResearcHStart is a multi-institutional program, conducted in partnership by the University of Chicago in partnership with University of Illinois at Urbana-Champaign, University of Illinois at Chicago, Northwestern University and Rush University.
+ResearcHStart is a multi-institutional program conducted in partnership by the University of Chicago in partnership with the University of Illinois at Urbana-Champaign, the University of Illinois at Chicago, Northwestern University, and Rush University.
 It’s an opportunity for students to explore cancer research and potential careers in the field.
-During the program you will work full-time in the laboratories of established cancer researchers, gaining hands-on experience in areas at the forefront of the field: cancer immunology, bioengineering, experimental cancer therapeutics, cancer disparities and more.
+During the program, you will work full-time in the laboratories of established cancer researchers, gaining hands-on experience in areas at the forefront of the field: cancer immunology, bioengineering, experimental cancer therapeutics, cancer disparities, and more.

-Location: This is a multi-institutional program, and will take place in a number of locations around the Chicago and Urbana-Champaign area.
+Location: This is a multi-institutional program that will take place in a number of locations around the Chicago and Urbana-Champaign area.

 Application deadline: Applications typically close by January-end.